Recover files using Time Machine and Spotlight on Mac

 If you use Time Machine to back up your Mac, you can use Spotlight to initiate a search of Time Machine to recover lost or deleted items.

 Note: In apps that let you create and save documents, such as TextEdit and Preview, you can also retrieve earlier versions of documents from within the app.
-See View and restore past versions of documents on Mac.
+See View and restore past versions of documents.

 On your Mac, open a Finder window, then type a search word or phrase in the search field in the upper-right corner.